KimboTodd/kimblog/_posts/learnInPublic.md

 ## Why I'm Making This Blog

-Some time ago, I stumbled upon this, <https://www.swyx.io/learn-in-public>, inspiring blog post on how to get better faster.
+Some time ago, I stumbled upon this inspiring blog post on how to get better faster: [Learn In Public](https://www.swyx.io/learn-in-public).

 Here are some key takeaways: